-- 4.3.1 No gift tax deduction is permitted for an inter vivos gift to a charitable remainder trust unless the remainderman is a U.S. charity.36 Similarly, no federal estate tax deduction is permitted for a testamentary gift to a charitable remainder trust if the remainderman is a foreign charity.37 Furthermore, IRC section 664 specifies that no income tax deduction is permitted for a gift to a charitable remainder trust if the charitable remainderman is not a U.S. charity described in IRC section 170(c).38 - a.
+4.3.1 No gift tax deduction is permitted for an inter vivos gift to a charitable remainder trust unless the remainderman is a U.S. charity.
+Similarly, no federal estate tax deduction is permitted for a testamentary gift to a charitable remainder trust if the remainderman is a foreign charity.
+Furthermore, IRC section 664 specifies that no income tax deduction is permitted for a gift to a charitable remainder trust if the charitable remainderman is not a U.S. charity described in IRC section 170(c).

+a.
 Since a charitable remainder trust generally includes a requirement that each remainder beneficiary be an organization described in sections 170(c), 2055 and 2522, naming a foreign charity will ordinarily simply result in its not receiving any portion of the remainder.
 As long as the trust contains such a "savings clause," it will still qualify as a charitable remainder trust, but the portion of the remainder of which the foreign charity was the named remainder beneficiary will pass to one or more IRC section 170(c) organizations, thus thwarting the donor's intent.
-If this occurs, the trustee should attempt to distribute the gift to a U.S. community foundation or "friends of" organization that can, in turn, use the trust funds to make a grant to the foreign charity. - b.
-Even if an income tax deduction would be available for a direct gift to the foreign charity due to a treaty exception, the deduction will not be permitted if the gift is made via a charitable remainder trust. - 4.3.2 Under IRC section 642(c)(1), an estate or trust (other than a charitable remainder trust) is entitled to an income tax deduction for amounts paid or permanently set aside for charitable purposes.
-The regulations make clear that, as long as the amount is paid or set aside for IRC section 170(c)(2) purposes, it does not matter
+If this occurs, the trustee should attempt to distribute the gift to a U.S. community foundation or "friends of" organization that can, in turn, use the trust funds to make a grant to the foreign charity.

+b.
+Even if an income tax deduction would be available for a direct gift to the foreign charity due to a treaty exception, the deduction will not be permitted if the gift is made via a charitable remainder trust.

+4.3.2 Under IRC section 642(c)(1), an estate or trust (other than a charitable remainder trust) is entitled to an income tax deduction for amounts paid or permanently set aside for charitable purposes.
+The regulations make clear that, as long as the amount is paid or set aside for IRC section 170(c)(2) purposes, it does not matter if the donee corporation, trust, community chest, fund or foundation is not created or organized in the United States, any State, the District of Columbia or a U.S. possession.
+The income tax deduction is available for income of an estate or such a trust for its income distributions to a foreign charity for a purpose or purposes recognized by the IRS as being charitable.

-36 Treas.
+&lt;sup>35 Treas.
 Regs. §25.2522(c)-3(e)(2)(v).